sheffield-bioinformatics-core/EDCTP-Ghana/README.md

 ### Upload Data to Shared Google Drive

 Using `rclone` the last step in the pipeline is uploading files to google drive.
-We upload three files:

-* Non-human containing bam file (i.e. mapped only reads - bam file)
-* Consensus sequence (fasta)
-* The amplicon barplot (png file)
+We upload the raw fastq, the mapped bam, the fasta and some other files.

 We use the shared drive `EDCTP-Ghana` and upload results into the folder `RESULTS`